Seen everything in the world

 Later, was born a project from colorful patches of leather, beads, and shells – Faces of Africa.

-Well, now I started to develop tightly in all directions of art, I fell in love with watercolor and sculpture.
+Well, now I started to develop tightly in all directions of art, I fell in love with watercolor and Digital Arts.

 So, enjoy it!